cooper/juno2/README.md

 * Parameters: `mode`:`mask`

+### k

+The k channel mode allows channel operators to restrict users to those who know the channel key.
+The key must be supplied in both set and unset.
+It may not contain commas.

+* Parameters: `key`

 ## oper flags

 In juno-ircd, oper flags are usually specific to each command.
 The following are available: